 Lemon posset

-Lemon posset easy and very quick recipe, a delicious lemon dessert, fresh to conclude a meal especially of fish that, like sorbet, leaves you with a pleasant sensation of fresh citrus flavor in your mouth.
-Obviously, with only 3 ingredients, and among them, there are no eggs, butter, and flour, thus making it gluten-free, a dessert the same for everyone and very fresh despite containing cream.
-Translated literally, Posset means curdled warm milk with beer or wine and spices, which was a medieval hot drink from ancient England used as a remedy for colds.
-Over the years, this drink has undergone several transformations, the first surely from a hot and spiced drink to a cold and citrusy dessert.
-This is what I prepare, the lemon posset, which I will offer at the end of the meal on Christmas Eve after the fish and before the final dessert.
+Lemon posset easy and very quick recipe, a delicious lemon dessert, refreshing to end a meal especially fish-based, leaving you with a pleasant sensation of fresh citrus flavor in your mouth, like sorbet.
+Of course, with only 3 ingredients, excluding eggs, butter, and flour, thus making it gluten-free, a dessert for everyone and very fresh despite containing cream.
+Translated literally, Posset means warm milk curdled with beer or wine and spices, which was a medieval hot drink in ancient England used as a remedy for colds.
+Over the years, this drink has undergone many transformations, the first certainly from a hot spiced drink to a cold citrus dessert.
+This is what I prepare, the lemon posset, which I will serve at the end of the Christmas Eve meal after the fish and before the final dessert.

 • Difficulty: Very easy